mirjak/draft-kuehlewind-shmoo-remote-fee/draft-kuehlewind-shmoo-remote-fee.md

 remote and other participants anymore which lead to the introduction of a meeting fee for all participants, removing the free remote option.

-This change lead to concerns about the impact both on those who regularly remotely attend meetings, as well as people looking to attend IETF meetings for thhe first time.
+This change led to concerns about the impact both on those who regularly remotely attend meetings, as well as people looking to attend IETF meetings for the first time.
 In both cases, even a small registration fee can be a barrier to participation.

 # Principle of open participation

-This documents outlines the principle of open participation and solicits community feedback in order to reach consensus on this or a similar principle that the IETF LLC can use to guide future decision about registration fees for full online meetings.
+This document outlines the principle of open participation and solicits community feedback in order to reach consensus on this or a similar principle that the IETF LLC can use to guide future decision about registration fees for full online meetings.